RevenueCat/revenuecat-docs/docs_source/Developer API/error-handling/error-types.md

 ## `rate_limit_error`

-The request has hit the rate limiting domain for this endpoint.
-Refer to the `backoff_ms` field to determine when to try again.
+The request has hit the [rate limit](ref:rate-limit) for this endpoint.
+Refer to the `backoff_ms` field to determine how many milliseconds to wait before making another request to the same endpoint.

 ## `resource_missing`